How to solve customer challenges with personalization

 Personalization is all about solving your customer’s problems

 Personalization is a great tool for solving problems that prevent your website visitors from turning into buyers.
 The way I see it, you have four categories with which you can easily personalize the shopping experience: promotions, delivery terms, services, and inspiration.
 Next, I’ll go briefly over each of these categories.
-For more detailed information check this giosg.com’s blog.
+For more detailed information check giosg.com’s blog.

 Promotions and delivery terms